Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 If the failed node is still healthy (e.g. it was just a network problem), it will be in the _Failed_ state while isolated, refusing normal operations (not even read-only).

-However if the node recovers, it will cleanly resynchronize with the rest of the cluster and become operable again, without losing data.
+However if the node recovers, it will cleanly resynchronize with the rest of the cluster and exit the _Failed_ state, resuming normal operation without losing data.

-If it never recovers, it has to be removed from the cluster (see :ref:`removing-a-node-cleanly`) and either undergo recovery (see :ref:`recovering-a-failed-node`) to access its data (but it will not be part of the cluster anymore), or be factory reset and go through the join process again from scratch.
+If it never recovers, it has to be removed from the cluster (see :ref:`removing`) and either undergo recovery (see :ref:`recovering`) to access its data (but it will not be part of the cluster anymore), or be factory reset and go through the join process again from scratch.

 A Network Partition Happens and Quorum is Still Reached
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~